 Bone graft procedures have enabled patients with a lack of bone to have implants placed.

-Our periodontist can discuss and explain the different types of grafts that can be performed (among which block graft, Allograft etc)
+Our periodontist can discuss and explain the different types of grafts that can be performed (among which block graft, Allograft etc).

-- What is a bone graft?
+- What is a Bone Graft?

-A bone graft (hyperlink to bone graft page) is animal bone (usually cow) that has been freezed.
+A bone graft (hyperlink to bone graft page) is animal bone (usually cow) that has been frozen.
 It is taken from a little packet.
 This material acts as a scaffold to allow your own bone to grow over the area where the bone is missing, attracting your natural bone to grow again.

 Published clinical research shows that implant supported restorations have been successful for over 30 years with success rates now reaching over 95%.